jinaga/jinaga_com/src/content/documents/02-steps/01-setup-steps/04-install-typescript.md

 title: "Install TypeScript"
 ---

+This assumes that you have [created a Node app](../create-node-app/).

 Jinaga works well with [TypeScript](https://www.typescriptlang.org/).
 If you prefer to use it this way, you'll need to set up a few extra things.